wilhelm-murdoch/wilhelm.codes/content/blog/my-blog-publishing-setup/index.md

 $ git push origin main
 ```

-Cloudflare monitors the associated repository, picks up the change and the auto-magic-ally builds and pushes everything the public eye.
+Cloudflare monitors the associated repository, picks up the change and the auto-magic-ally builds and pushes everything to the public eye.

 With this flow, I can see my changes locally in near realtime and push to "production" only when I'm happy with the results.